What is HICBC?

 What it does not include:

-3. The £12,000 lands in your pension.
-The £1,350.96 of HICBC is wiped out.
+- The £12,000 lands in your pension.
+The £1,402.44 of HICBC is wiped out under these simplified assumptions.
 You also keep the value of any personal allowance you might have lost separately if you are heading towards £100k.

 Should I just stop claiming Child Benefit?

 You can opt out of the cash payment but still register your child for Child Benefit.
 That is the right move if your income is going to be persistently above £80,000.
-You avoid the admin of paying the charge each year via Self Assessment.
+You avoid some payment admin if the charge would otherwise apply.

 But register for the benefit regardless.
 Registering protects: